 The present price of oil has dramatically impacted the price for asphalt on a per ton basis.
-The cost of asphalt paving or replacement is extremely high, which has really increased the demand for more asphalt sealcoating companies and in-house asphalt maintenance programs.
+The cost of asphalt paving or replacement is extremely high, which has really increased the demand for more asphalt sealcoating companies and in-house maintenance programs.
 Commercial property owners and driveway owners are starting to understand that it is much more economical to maintain their own asphalt on an ongoing basis.

 Commercial property owners and parking lot managers save $1000's maintaining their own parking areas.
-Learn how you can save thousands on hefty asphalt replacement costs by developing an in-house asphalt maintenance program.
+Learn how you can save thousands on hefty asphalt replacement costs by developing an in-house maintenance program.

 Residential home owners learn how to seal asphalt to maintain their driveway and beautify their property with a minimal cost investment.

 You can learn more about maintaing your asphalt and the steps that need to be taken to maintain your asphalt surface.
 Check out our FREE Four Day Asphalt Maintenance email Course.